Nonfiction Text Features Scavenger Hunt Ideas

 You can do this text features scavenger hunt as a one time whole group activity or set it up as a recurring center activity.

-Students will easily be able to find the more common text features: headings, photographs, captions, bold words, etc. Encourage them to be on the hunt for less common, but very important text features like diagrams, tables, and labels.
+Students will easily find common text features, such as headings, photographs, captions, bold text, etc. Encourage them to look for less common but very important text features, such as diagrams, tables, and labels.

 Small Group Poster Project